Everi (NYSE:EVRI) Releases Q2 2021 Earnings Guidance

-Everi (NYSE:EVRI) last posted its quarterly earnings data on Wednesday, May 5th.
-The credit services provider reported $0.21 earnings per share for the quarter, beating analysts’ consensus estimates of $0.04 by $0.17.
-Everi had a negative net margin of 11.65% and a negative return on equity of 13,310.05%.
-The firm had revenue of $139.11 million for the quarter, compared to analyst estimates of $123.64 million.
-As a group, equities research analysts anticipate that Everi will post 0.67 earnings per share for the current year.

-In related news, EVP Darren Simmons sold 14,584 shares of the business’s stock in a transaction dated Wednesday, April 28th.
-The shares were sold at an average price of $16.91, for a total value of $246,615.44.
-Following the completion of the transaction, the executive vice president now owns 47,824 shares of the company’s stock, valued at approximately $808,703.84.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO Mark F. Labay sold 28,000 shares of the business’s stock in a transaction dated Wednesday, April 28th.
+In other Everi news, CFO Mark F. Labay sold 28,000 shares of Everi stock in a transaction that occurred on Wednesday, April 28th.
 The shares were sold at an average price of $16.25, for a total transaction of $455,000.00.
-Following the completion of the transaction, the chief financial officer now directly owns 47,560 shares of the company’s stock, valued at approximately $772,850.
+Following the completion of the sale, the chief financial officer now directly owns 47,560 shares in the company, valued at $772,850.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, EVP Darren Simmons sold 14,584 shares of Everi stock in a transaction that occurred on Wednesday, April 28th.
+The shares were sold at an average price of $16.91, for a total transaction of $246,615.44.
+Following the sale, the executive vice president now owns 47,824 shares of the company’s stock, valued at $808,703.84.
 The disclosure for this sale can be found here.
-5.80% of the stock is owned by insiders.
+5.80% of the stock is currently owned by insiders.

 Everi Holdings Inc provides entertainment and technology solutions for the casino and digital gaming industries in the United States, Canada, the United Kingdom, Europe, the Caribbean, Central America, and Asia.
 It operates in two segments, Games and FinTech.
 The company offers local and wide-area progressive gaming products, such as classic mechanical reel games and video reel games, as well as TournEvent, a slot tournament terminal and system machine; and sells player terminals, licenses, back office systems, and other related equipment.